 Welcome to the Department of Modern Languages at the University of Mississippi.

-The Department of Modern Languages offers a B.A. in Chinese, French, German, Linguistics and Spanish.
+The Department of Modern Languages offers a B.A. in Arabic, Chinese, French, German, Linguistics and Spanish.
 Students may pursue advanced proficiency in a foreign language through classes taken on the Oxford campus or through a combination of courses taken on campus and overseas at one of the university’s study abroad sites.
 Our department is also home to a Chinese Flagship Language Program, one of only a few such federally-funded critical language programs in the country which train students to be “global professionals of the 21st century” who command ACFTL Superior proficiencies in the language.
-Undergraduate minors can be pursued in Arabic, Chinese, French, German, Italian, Japanese, Korean, Linguistics, Russian and Spanish.
+Undergraduate minors can be pursued in Arabic, Chinese, French, German, Italian, Japanese, Korean, Linguistics, Portuguese, Russian and Spanish.
 Instruction is also currently offered in Swahili.

 Dr. Donald L. Dyer, Chair and Professor of Modern Languages